In a bid to save money and become more customer-oriented, Companies House is stopping paper reminders.

 If you currently employ our services, we welcome you to send email reminders our way.
 We would ask you to ensure that your dedicated accountant is the recipient of any email reminders.

-This will guarantee that your dedicated accountant can stay on top of any notifications provided by Companies House, and ensure that your tax returns are filed as and when needed.
+This will guarantee that your dedicated accountant can stay on top of any notifications provided by Companies House.

 If you are unsure of who to direct your Companies House email reminders to, please contact us and ask us.
 We can then provide you with the correct email address to avoid any issues from arising in the future.